chucklever/i-d-othername-spec/draft-cel-nfsv4-othername-spec.md

 ## Background

+The Remote Procedure Call version 2 protocol (RPC, for short) has been a Proposed Standard for three decades (see {{?RFC5531}} and its antecedents).
+Several important upper layer protocols, such as the family of Network File System protocols (most recently described in {{?RFC8881}} are based on RPC.

+In 2022, the IETF published {{!RFC9289}}, which specifies a mechanism by which RPC transactions can be cryptographically protected during transit.
+This protection includes maintaining confidentiality and integrity, and the authentication of the communicating peers.

 ## Problem Statement

+{{Section 4.2 of RFC9289}} states that:

+> RPC user authentication is not affected by
+> the use of transport layer security.
+When a client presents a TLS
+> peer identity to an RPC server, the protocol extension described in
+> the current document provides no way for the server to know whether
+> that identity represents one RPC user on that client or is shared
+> amongst many RPC users.
+Therefore, a server implementation cannot
+> utilize the remote TLS peer identity to authenticate RPC users.

+{:aside}
+> Insert use cases or user stories here.

+When an RPC server replaces incoming RPC user identities with a single user identity, for brevity we will refer to this as "identity squashing".

 ## Summary of Proposed Solution

+In the interest of enabling the independent creation of interoperating implementations of RPC identity squashing, this document proposes the use of the x.509 SubjectAltName otherName field to carry a RPC user identity.
+For these user squashing instructions, this document establishes a fixed object identifier carried in the "type-id" part of the otherName field, and specifies the format of the "value" part of the otherName field when "type-id" carries the new object identifier.
+The document also provides normative guidance on how the "value" is to be interpreted by RPC servers.

 ## Open Questions

+- Should this be an NFS-only feature, or should it be an RPC-layer feature?

+- Standardizing a fixed OID is necessary for interoperability, but are we required to allocate that OID from a particular arc?

 # Requirements Language

 {::boilerplate bcp14-tagged}

+# x.509 Certificate SubjectAltName Field

+As specified in {{Section 4.2.1.6 of !RFC5280}}:

+> The subjectAltName MAY carry additional name types through the use of
+> the otherName field.
+The format and semantics of the name are
+> indicated through the OBJECT IDENTIFIER in the type-id field.
+The
+> name itself is conveyed as value field in otherName.

-# Requirement for OtherName OID
+## Requirement for otherName OID

+{:aside}
-Summary of guidelines regarding use of x.509 SubjectAltName field.
+> Summary of guidelines regarding use of x.509 SubjectAltName field.
-Does this proposal follow those guidelines?
+  Are there any requirements, and does this proposal follow those requirements and guidelines?

-# Format of New OtherName Blob
+## Format of New otherName Blob

+{:aside}
-Follow recommendations of draft-ietf-nfsv4-internationalization-latest to form an internationalized "user@domain" string similar to NFSv4 ID map strings.
+> Follow recommendations of draft-ietf-nfsv4-internationalization-latest
+  to form an internationalized "user@domain" string similar to NFSv4 ID map strings.

 # Implementation Status